karrirasinmaki/EveryConvo/README.md

 EveryConvo
 ==========

-This was a university web application development course's training project.
+This was a university web application development -course training project.

 Messaging platform/app with open API